 Discovered that treating wounds and infections with antiseptic agents caused more deaths than if no action were taken.
 Discovered penicillin and predicted the rise of antibiotic resistant bacteria.

-Provided much of the experimental data used to establish the structure of DNA, and discovered that DNA can exist in two forms.
-Established that coal acts as a molecular sieve.
+Provided much of the experimental data used to establish the structure of DNA; discovered that DNA can exist in two forms.

 Began his practice as a physician to gladiators and established a link between diet and health.
 Galen created a flawed doctrine that dominated Western and Arab medicine for 1,500 years.

-Ground breaking discoveries in chimpanzee behavior; established that chimpanzees have similar social behavior to humans and also that they make tools, and eat and hunt for meat.
+Ground breaking discoveries in chimpanzee behavior; established that chimpanzees have similar social behavior to humans and also that they make tools and hunt for meat.

 Explained blood circulation for the first time, showing there is a complete circuit beginning and ending in the heart.